JoshWComeau

 In my database, I have a big map for each post, tracking likes by user:

-It's hard to overstate how powerful API routes are.
+It's hard to overstate how powerful Route Handlers are.
 This blog is a static site with relatively modest backend needs, but I'm using the same stack on my course platform, a full-fledged dynamic web application, with user authentication and roles and transactional email and all sorts of stuff.
 It holds up super well.

 As I've mentioned, I migrated my site from Gatsby to Next.js.
 I did this primarily because I was sick of context-switching: I built a course platform using Next, and wanted both projects to use the same stack.